mikejrodd/esca_detection_app/README.md

 ## Model Details

-The pre-trained model used in this application was trained on a dataset of grapevine leaf images, both healthy and infected with Esca disease.
+The pre-trained model used in this application was trained on a dataset of [grapevine leaf images](https://www.kaggle.com/datasets/rm1000/grape-disease-dataset-original), both healthy and infected with Esca and otherdisease.
 The model achieved the following performance metrics:

 - **Precision (Esca)**: 0.79.
 When the model predicts Esca, it is correct 79% of the time.
 - **Precision (Healthy)**: 0.99.
 When the model predicts healthy, it is correct 99% of the time.